- 1. What's the deal with UV radiation?

 - UVC - The most powerful of the three, but rarely reach the ground since they react with ozone in our atmosphere.
 However, UVC rays are usually found in man-made sources like welding torches and tanning beds.

 Those are nasty downsides, but luckily, these hazards are easily avoided with UPF rated clothes.
-Since sunlight is the big bad for every summertime hiker, let’s see how you can protect yourself with sun-protective clothing.
+Since sunlight is the big bad for every outdoor enthusiast, let's see how you can protect yourself with sun-protective clothing.

 What's sun-protective clothing?